HUMAN-MACHINE INTERFACE

 Under the intended conditions of use, the discomfort, fatigue and mental and physical tension (stress) of the operator must be reduced to the minimum possible, taking into account the following ergonomic principles:

-"Ergonomics (or the study of human factors) is the scientific discipline that studies the interaction between the elements of a system (human and otherwise) and the profession that applies the theory, principles, data and methods by which they are designed with the aim of optimizing user satisfaction and the performance of the system itself."
+"Ergonomics (or the study of human factors) is the scientific discipline that studies the interaction between the elements of a system (human and otherwise) and the profession that applies the theory, principles, data and methods with which they are designed with the aim of optimizing user satisfaction and the performance of the system itself."

 Annex I - RESS 1.7.1.1 Information and information devices